 - Notes left on whiteboard - could contain confidential product updates, information or ideas

 - Usernames and passwords left out in the open

 - Key to locked drawer left out in the open - easy access to confidential files

 - Calendar out in the open - could contain sensitive dates and/or information

 - Documents left out on desk that could contatin sensitive information

 - USB drive left out in the open

 - Wallet left on desk

 While some of these may seem like obvious fixes, and some of these may seem redundant, it's important for all of your employees to understand where company and/or personal data can be easily stolen.
 Maybe it's a repairman in your office who sees the opportunity to steal confidential personal data, maybe it's just an office visitor who glances over and sees confidential information out in the open.
-Either way, there needs to be someone to educate employees on security best practices, and for your clients, that responsibility typically falls on you as their MSP.
+Either way, there needs to be someone to conduct cyber security training as well as physical security training to educate employees on security best practices—and for your clients, that responsibility typically falls on you as their MSP.